Skilling review

 What you should know

 Skilling offer four ways to trade: Forex, CFDs, Stocks, Cryptocurrency .
-The assets and products available to you on the Skilling trading platform depend on the region of the world you are in and what entity you have an account with.
+The assets and products available to you on the Skilling trading platform depends on the region of the world, you are in and the Skilling entity you have an account.

 With Skilling you will need a minimum deposit of $100.
 You can sign up for a demo account to acquaint yourself with Skilling platform.